- Web Resources for

 - A biography of Haddon at the British Council's site for Contemporary Writers.

-- A detailed Reader's Guide to The Curious Incident of the Dog in the Night-time is available through Vintage / Random House.
+- A Reading Guide to The Curious Incident of the Dog in the Night-time is also available at Penguin/Random House USA.

 - Haddon reflects on the success of Curious Incident... and on writing fiction in "B is for Bestseller" (Guardian, 11 April 2004).